build-on-aws/content/posts/parameters-and-secrets-lambda-extension-with-python/index.md

 ---
 title: "Using the AWS Parameters and Secrets Lambda Extension with Python: A Practical Example"
-description: "Using the AWS Paramaters and Secrets Lambda Extension can speed up your Lambda code and save you money.
+description: "Using the AWS Parameters and Secrets Lambda Extension can speed up your Lambda code and save you money.
 In this practical example we will go through a full example, complete with a couple of gotchas I found that could catch you out"
 tags:
     - python
     - lambda